 Is perfect goodness a possibility?
 One might think that it is obvious that it is.
 After all, whatever standard of moral goodness that one puts forward as the ideal, it must be a standard that is possible for agents to meet, for ‘ought’ – at least, the moral ‘ought’ – implies ‘can.’
 But one might claim that the standard for moral goodness is not really like that.
 Instead of putting forward an ideal, the standard of moral goodness is a comparative standard: with respect to cases of appropriate comparison, the standard of moral goodness tells one how the two items being compared – whether desires, traits of character, actions – are ordered with respect to one another.
 So the standard of moral goodness declares one set of desires morally better than another, or declares them equally good; or declares one set of character traits better than another, or declares them equally good; or declares one career of actions better than another, or declares them equally good.
 (Put to the side the possibility that some such items are simply incommensurable.)
 Understood in this comparative way, the standard of moral goodness could still honor ‘ought implies can’: perhaps if A’s performing action X is morally better than A’s performing action Y, this comparison presupposes that performing X is possible for A and performing Y is possible for A. But the key point is that, understood in this comparative way, it is not at all obvious that perfect moral goodness is possible.
 For it may be that the facts about what it is possible for A to do and the comparative moral standard together entail that for every action that A might perform, there is a morally better action that it is possible for A to perform.

 This possibility has been most intensively discussed with respect to ‘no best world’ scenarios.
-Say that God ‘actualizes a world’ when some maximal state of affairs obtains as a result of God's choosing to create or choosing to refrain from creating.
-(Whether God actualizes a world is thus not an open question; God actualizes some world, and the only questions are whether they will include items other than God and if so, which ones.)
-Suppose that there are infinitely many possible worlds, each of which is within God's power to actualize.
-For each of these worlds, there is another that is better from a moral perspective, i.e. for each world, one who takes the moral point of view will prefer some other world's being actual to its being actual.
+Say that God ‘actualizes a world’ when some maximal state of affairs obtains as a result of God’s choosing to create or choosing to refrain from creating.
+(Whether God actualizes a world is thus not an open question; God actualizes some world, and the only questions are whether it will include items other than God and if so, which ones.)
+Suppose that there are infinitely many possible worlds, each of which is within God’s power to actualize.
+For each of these worlds, there is another that is better from a moral perspective, i.e. for each world, one who takes the moral point of view will prefer some other world’s being actual to its being actual.
 Since a possible world is a maximal state of affairs, God cannot actualize more than one of these.
 So whichever world God chooses to actualize, it will be true that God could have actualized a morally better one.
 One might think that it is clear that an action of actualizing a world that is better from a moral point of view is morally better than an action of actualizing a world that is worse from a moral point of view.
 It follows that in a ‘no best world’ scenario, there is no agency that God could exhibit that is unsurpassable.
-Since God is perfectly good only if God's agency is unsurpassable, necessarily, God is not perfectly good.
+Since God is perfectly good only if God’s agency is unsurpassable, necessarily, God is not perfectly good.

 The argument is as follows: